Robin Wells

 Robin Elizabeth Wells (born 1959) is an American economist.
 She is the co-author of several economics texts, mostly with her husband Paul Krugman.

 Life and career

 Wells received her BA from the University of Chicago and her PhD from the University of California, Berkeley.
 Wells did a post-doctoral fellowship at the Massachusetts Institute of Technology.
 She has taught or done research at the University of Michigan, the University of Southampton, Stanford University, MIT, and Princeton University.

-Wells is the co-author of several economics books with her husband, economist Paul Krugman, Macroeconomics and Microeconomics, that rank among the top selling economics textbooks used in U.S. colleges today.
+Wells has co-authored several economics books with her husband, economist Paul Krugman, including Macroeconomics and Microeconomics, which rank among the top selling economics textbooks used in U.S. colleges today.
 For The Occupy Handbook, Wells served as guest editor and contributed an original article.
 She is a frequent writer for The Guardian online, has published articles in economics journals, and has blogged for The Huffington Post.
-With her husband, she has co-authored both articles and book reviews for The New York Review of Books.
+With her husband, she has co-authored articles and book reviews for The New York Review of Books.
 Wells teaches Forrest Yoga in Princeton, New Jersey.